RyanClementsHax/notes/cloud/aws/support.md

     - only email access during normal business hours
   - business: $100/mo
   - enterprise: $15,000/mo
+    - access to TAM (Technical Account Manager)
+- all plans have default support

 ## AWS Trusted Advisor
 - all accounts have access to this